Hanmb17/CI_MS1_CATTERY/README.md

 ### Code
 Credits for code snippets used in order of appearance

-- The HTML code for the [Navbar with toggler](https://getbootstrap.com/docs/5.3/components/navbar/) was taken from Boostrap v5.3 documentation snippet - Hamburger button spans modified.
+- The HTML code for the [Navbar with toggler](https://getbootstrap.com/docs/5.3/components/navbar/) was taken from Bootstrap v5.3 documentation snippet - Hamburger button spans modified.
-- The HTML code for the [Timeline](https://mdbootstrap.com/docs/standard/extended/timeline/) was from MD Bootstrap - altered to fit the sits reponsive requirements.
+- The HTML code for the [Timeline](https://mdbootstrap.com/docs/standard/extended/timeline/) was from MD Bootstrap - altered to fit the site's responsive requirements.
-- The CSS code for the [Timeline line an timeline circles](https://www.w3schools.com/howto/howto_css_timeline.asp) was taken from W3Schools and modified as needed.
+- The CSS code for the [Timeline line and timeline circles](https://www.w3schools.com/howto/howto_css_timeline.asp) was taken from W3Schools and modified as needed.
 - The HTML code for the [carousel](https://getbootstrap.com/docs/5.3/components/carousel/) was taken from Boostrap v5.3 documentation.
-- The Javascript code for the [reponsive multi item carousel](https://www.codeply.com/p/0CWffz76Q9) was taken from a Codeply by Skelly.
+- The Javascript code for the [responsive multi-item carousel](https://www.codeply.com/p/0CWffz76Q9) was taken from a Codeply by Skelly.
-- The HTML for the [cards base](https://getbootstrap.com/docs/5.3/components/card/) was taken from Boostrap v5.3 documentation.
+- The HTML for the [cards](https://getbootstrap.com/docs/5.3/components/card/) was taken from Bootstrap v5.3 documentation.
-- The Form dump was created using Code institutes form dump from Love Running project in the CSS learning module.
+- The Form dump was created using the Code Institutes form dump from the Love Running project in the CSS learning module.
-- 404 page was build using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- 404 page was built using the description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
-- The CSS for making the webpage [strech to min height of 100vh](https://dev.to/fenok/stretching-body-to-full-viewport-height-the-missing-way-2ghd) was from a blog post on DEV by Leonid Fenko.
+- The CSS for making the webpage [stretch to min height of 100vh](https://dev.to/fenok/stretching-body-to-full-viewport-height-the-missing-way-2ghd) was from a blog post on DEV by Leonid Fenko.

 ### Acknowledgements

 I would like to take the opportunity to thank;

-- My mentor, Mo Shami, for his support and excellant guidance throughtout this project.
+- My mentor, Mo Shami, for his support and excellent guidance throughout this project.
-- Iris Smok from Code Institute my Cohort Faciliator for her wonderful advice during our weekly stand ups.
+- Iris Smok from Code Institute, my Cohort facilitator, for her wonderful advice during our weekly stand-ups.
-- My partner, Pete Williams how has kept me fed, watered and helped with testing.
+- My partner, Pete Williams, who kept me fed and watered and helped with testing.
-- My work colleages at EWE Buildiing Plastics, who tested the site and offered great feedback
+- My work colleagues at EWE Building Plastics, who tested the site and offered great feedback
-- My cat, megatron who inspired me to make this site and for his company while making this site.
+- My cat, Megatron, who was the inspiration for the website and for his company while I worked on this project.